-The workmanship of Chinese construction firms in Kenya has continued to receive much commendation from citizens amid mounting criticism from local contractors.
+The workmanship of Chinese construction firms in Kenya has continued to win praise from citizens amid mounting criticism from local contractors.

 “Chinese firm’s skilled workmanship, and the timeous execution of the projects, is winning the respect and admiration of many Kenyans,” says John Mwangi, a regular user of the Chinese-built Thika Road.